(REV 01 June 2016)

 If wet, dry it or leave it to dry before putting away or insure in is correctly on a hanger

-If fencers wish to take club equipment outside of the club, this can be arranged via the club armourer or secretary, who must enter in the equipment book when taken and correctly recorded on its return.
+If fencers wish to take club equipment out of the club, this can be arranged via the club armourer or secretary, who must enter in the equipment book when taken and correctly recorded on its return.

 The club STRONGLY recommends members to buy their own equipment as soon as possible.